JT-OliverWolf/StatProject/README.md

 The instruction of the project, and the format of the report are given by the instructor.

-In order to answer the question from the report, the instructor required us to show the graph and try finding the insight from the data.
+In order to answer the question in the report, the instructor wanted us to show the graph and try finding the insight from the data.

 In this project the coding language and the library used are Python(numpy,pandas,seaborn,matplotlib) to analyze and plot all data.